 - Organizing a dog adoption day at school.

-- The construction of a robot that will do the shopping at the supermarket instead of the father and mother.
+- Build a robot to do the shopping at the supermarket instead of dad and mom.

-- Establishment of a healthy sandwich stand at the school.
+- Establishing a healthy sandwich stand at the school.

-- Establishment of an agricultural school garden, which the students will take care of.
+- Establishing an agricultural school garden, which the students will take care of.

 - Construction of an elevator in the school.